In this section we offer you basic and accessible information on how to get to La Pedrera, its opening times and the rates for day visits.

 The Flower Courtyard (in Passeig de Gràcia) and the Butterfly Courtyard (in Carrer Provença).

-- and, finally, the Milà Family’s Apartment, on the main floor, which houses the Foundation’s Exhibition Room.
+- and, finally, the Milà Family’s Apartment, on the main floor, which houses the Foundation’s Exhibition Room (visitable only when there is an exhibition).

 The visit lasts approximately 1 hour and a half.